conoroshea1996/elderJsTest/src/routes/blog/february-product-update.md

 ---
-title: "February product update - New support section, job notes & reordering categories"
+title: 'February product update - New support section, job notes & reordering categories'
-date: "2018-03-06"
+date: '2018-03-06'
 categories:
-  - "hirehive-updates"
+  - 'hirehive-updates'
-slug: "february-product-update"
+slug: 'february-product-update'
-seoTitle: "February product update | HireHive Recruiting Software"
+seoTitle: 'February product update | HireHive Recruiting Software'
-seoDescription: "What happened in the Hive during those past few weeks?
-Find out the changes we have made in the past few weeks in our February product update!"
+seoDescription: 'What happened in the Hive during those past few weeks?
+Find out the changes we have made in the past few weeks in our February product update!'
-author: "Maëlle-De-Francesco"
+author: 'Maëlle-De-Francesco'
-coverImage: "/images/pexels-photo-529926.jpeg"
+coverImage: '/images/pexels-photo-529926.jpeg'
 ---

 What happened in the Hive during those past few weeks?
 It's time for our February product update!